d-rothen/euler-loading/README.md

 Each dataset has a **GPU** variant (returns `torch.Tensor` in CHW format) and a **CPU** variant (returns `np.ndarray` in HWC format).
 The top-level imports (`euler_loading.loaders.vkitti2`, `euler_loading.loaders.real_drive_sim`) re-export the GPU variants for backward compatibility.

+All built-in loaders accept both filesystem paths (`str`) and in-memory buffers (`BinaryIO`), so they work transparently with zip-backed modalities.

 ### Virtual KITTI 2 (`euler_loading.loaders.vkitti2`)

 | Function | Description |